bennyvdhoogen/development-standards/docs/general/project-documentation.md

 # Documentation
-> This page was last reviewed at 6h of March 2024.
-It needs to be reviewed again on the 6th of December 2024.
+> This page was last reviewed 6th March 2024.
+It needs to be reviewed again on the 6th December 2024.

 ## What is the standard for documentation?
 Include documentation in your project that facilitates understanding, usage, and maintenance of your code.
 The documentation should promote usability and longevity of your project, and effective collaboration among your stakeholders.